Frontify/sketch/README.md

 # Interface, Components, CSS

-**Frontify Arcade**
+**Frontify Fondue**
-Most of the interface is based on `@frontify/arcade` components.
+Most of the interface is based on `@frontify/fondue` components.

 **Pseudo Custom Elements**
 In cases where there were no fitting components, “pseudo custom elements” have been created.
-These are custom HTML tags that are prefixed with `custom-` and are meant to be replaced with Arcade components when available.
+These are custom HTML tags that are prefixed with `custom-` and are meant to be replaced with Fondue components when available.

 The styling for these custom tags can be found in `css/custom.css`

 **Utilities and Custom Attributes**
 There’s another file `utilities.css` with custom attributes that are mainly used for layout and spacing.
-With newer versions of @frontify/arcade, these could all be replaced with the `Stack` component which now supports more props.
+With newer versions of @frontify/fondue, these could all be replaced with the `Stack` component which now supports more props.

 ---